-February is Black History Month — a time to reflect, celebrate, and honor Black culture in Austin.
-From historic walking tours to local events, we’re highlighting some ideas to celebrate Black history with your family.
+February is Black History Month, a time to celebrate Black history, culture, and voices that shape Austin.
+From historic walking tours to local events, we are highlighting family friendly ways to learn, explore, and celebrate together.

 Ideas for Celebrating Black History Month